idibmzjm/HttpRunner/docs/Installation.md

 ## Supported Python Versions

-HttpRunner supports Python 2.7, 3.4, 3.5, and 3.6.
+apiautotest supports Python 2.7, 3.4, 3.5, and 3.6.
 And we strongly recommend you to use `Python 3.6`.

-`HttpRunner` has been tested on `macOS`, `Linux` and `Windows` platforms.
+`apiautotest` has been tested on `macOS`, `Linux` and `Windows` platforms.

 [PyPI]: https://pypi.python.org/pypi